kknirala/CarPoolingApp/README.md

 #### PostMapper class
 	Used to map userid, comment text and post type from an incoming post id when a new post is added from frontend.
 #### UserMapper class
-	Used to fullname, gender, state, city, street, zip, email and password when a new user is being added.
+	Used map to fullname, gender, state, city, street, zip, email and password when a new user is being added.
 Note, this mapper is used as the createddate and updated date is taken from the server.
 ### Service package
 #### ICommentService
 	An interface containing the following methods..